Ku-JingHao/AI/README.md

 # AI-Powered Job Application Assistant

-An innovative web application that leverages artificial intelligence to streamline and enhance the job application process for job seekers.
+An innovative full-stack web application that leverages artificial intelligence to streamline and enhance the job application process for job seekers.

 ## Introduction